roseengineering/igeswrite/README.md

 The following are the methods provided by the library class.
-Use the write() method to save your work to a file or print it to standard output.
+Use the write() method to save your work to a file or to print it to standard output.
 See the files microstrip.py and patch.py for examples.

 ```